Patturisrinivas/AWS/README.md

                     Restrict outbound traffic using NAT Gateways and Firewall rules.
                     Use AWS WAF and Shield for DDoS protection.
                     By implementing these, we ensure secure and controlled network traffic within the VPC.
+## DAY15
+### 171. What is Elastic Load Balancing (ELB) in AWS:
+          AWS Elastic Load Balancing (ELB) is a managed service that automatically distributes incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses.
+It enhances application availability, fault tolerance, and scalability by balancing the load among multiple resources in one or more availability zones.
+          ELB provides four types of load balancers:
+                    Application Load Balancer (ALB) – Best suited for HTTP/HTTPS traffic with advanced routing features.
+                    Network Load Balancer (NLB) – Handles TCP, UDP, and TLS traffic with ultra-low latency.
+                    Gateway Load Balancer (GWLB) – Used for deploying and scaling third-party virtual appliances.
+                    Classic Load Balancer (CLB) – Legacy option that supports both HTTP/HTTPS and TCP traffic.
+### 172. What are the benefits of using AWS ELB:
+          AWS ELB provides several benefits, including:
+                    Automatic scaling – It dynamically scales to handle varying traffic loads.
+                    High availability – Ensures failover across multiple Availability Zones (AZs).
+                    Security integration – Works with AWS WAF, Shield, and ACM for enhanced security.
+                    Health checks – Automatically detects and removes unhealthy targets.
+                    SSL termination – Offloads SSL decryption to reduce application server load.
+                    Ease of management – Fully managed by AWS, eliminating the need for manual configuration.
+### 173. What are the differences between ALB, NLB, and CLB:
+          **Feature**	             **ALB (Application LB)**	                   ** NLB (Network LB)**	          ** CLB (Classic LB)**
+          **Protocol**	                      HTTP, HTTPS	                       CP, UDP, TLS	                    HTTP, HTTPS, TCP
+          **Routing**	                Layer 7 (Application)	                    Layer 4 (Transport)	                    Layer 4 & 7
+          **Performance**	                    Good for web apps	                    High-performance,                     low latency	General-purpose
+          **Use Case**	                 Web applications, microservices	       Real-time streaming, gaming, IoT	         Legacy applications
+          **SSL Termination**	                         Yes	                                        No	                              Yes
+          AWS recommends ALB for modern applications, while NLB is best for ultra-low latency and high-throughput scenarios.
+### 174. What is a Target Group in AWS Load Balancing:
+          A Target Group is a logical grouping of backend resources, such as EC2 instances, Lambda functions, or IP addresses, that receive traffic from a load balancer.
+          Each target group is associated with health checks to monitor resource availability.
+A load balancer routes traffic to only healthy targets within the group.
+          Example:
+          An ALB can route traffic to multiple target groups based on URL paths (/api → API servers, /images → Image servers).
+          An NLB can distribute TCP traffic among a group of EC2 instances.
+### 175. How does AWS ELB perform health checks:
+          ELB uses health checks to monitor the status of targets (EC2, Lambda, etc.).
+It periodically sends requests to each registered target to ensure they are healthy.
+          Health checks have the following parameters:
+                    Protocol & Port – Defines the type of request (HTTP, TCP) and port number.
+                    Healthy/Unhealthy Threshold – Number of consecutive successful/failed checks before marking a target as healthy/unhealthy.
+                    Interval – Frequency of health check requests.
+                    Timeout – How long to wait for a response before considering the check failed.
+                    If a target fails multiple health checks, it is removed from service, and traffic is rerouted to healthy instances.
+### 176. How does SSL termination work in AWS ELB:
+          SSL termination is the process of decrypting SSL/TLS traffic at the load balancer instead of the backend servers.
+This reduces the computational load on application servers.
+          ALB & CLB support SSL termination via AWS Certificate Manager (ACM) or manually uploaded certificates.
+          NLB does not support SSL termination; it passes encrypted traffic to backend instances.
+          Benefits:
+                    Improves application performance.
+                    Allows centralized certificate management.
+                    Enables HTTP to HTTPS redirection at the load balancer level.
+### 177. How does ALB handle host-based and path-based routing:
+          Host-Based Routing: Routes requests based on the domain name in the request header.
+                    Example: api.example.com → API servers, blog.example.com → Blog servers.
+          Path-Based Routing: Routes requests based on the URL path.
+                    Example: /api → API instances, /images → Image processing instances.
+          Both types of routing help optimize request distribution based on application requirements.
+### 178. How does Sticky Sessions work in ELB:
+          Sticky Sessions, also known as session affinity, ensure that requests from the same client are always directed to the same target for the duration of the session.
+                    ALB uses Application Cookie Stickiness (custom app cookies) and Duration-Based Stickiness (AWS-generated cookies).
+                    CLB uses Duration-Based Stickiness only.
+                    NLB does not support Sticky Sessions.
+          Use Case: Useful for applications that maintain user sessions in-memory, such as shopping carts.
+### 179. What are Cross-Zone Load Balancing and its benefits:
+           Cross-Zone Load Balancing allows an AWS Load Balancer to evenly distribute traffic across all instances in all AZs, instead of restricting traffic within a single AZ.
+          Benefits:
+                    Ensures balanced workload distribution across all instances.
+                    Prevents uneven traffic distribution due to instance scaling differences.
+                    Reduces the impact of an overloaded AZ.
+                    ALB & CLB: Always enabled, free of cost.
+                    NLB: Disabled by default, but can be enabled (incurs charges).
+### 180. How do you secure an AWS Load Balancer:
+          Use HTTPS (SSL/TLS) for encrypted communication.
+          Implement AWS WAF to protect against common web attacks.
+          Restrict access with Security Groups and NACLs.
+          Enable Access Logging for monitoring requests.
+          Use AWS Shield for DDoS protection.
+          Leverage IAM roles and policies for restricted access.